teticio/audio-diffusion/README.md

 **UPDATES**:

 15/10/2022
 Added latent audio diffusion (see below).
+Also added the possibility to train a model to use DDIM ([Denoising Diffusion Implicit Models](https://arxiv.org/pdf/2010.02502.pdf)) by setting `--scheduler ddim`.
+These have the benefit that samples can be generated with much fewer steps (~50) than used in training.

 4/10/2022
 It is now possible to mask parts of the input audio during generation which means you can stitch several samples together (think "out-painting").